Peter L. Ebb

 In his practice, Peter provides daily advice on the full range of issues facing employers, including employee privacy, disciplinary actions, compliance with state and federal discrimination laws, wage and hour compliance, social media concerns, whistleblower claims, and disability-related issues.
 Peter regularly advises clients on both the retention and separation of high-ranking executives, as well as investigations into alleged misconduct, for clients ranging from small non-profit organizations to Fortune 500 public companies.
 Peter represents clients in negotiating collective bargaining agreements, dealing with union organizing activity and in labor arbitrations and unfair labor practice proceedings.
 Peter also appears in court proceedings and hearings before administrative agencies at both the state and federal levels.

 Formerly an employee of the Massachusetts State Legislature, Peter frequently advises clients and represents their interests before agencies that regulate codes of conduct for government workers and private individuals doing business with public agencies, contributions to political campaigns, and lobbying activity.
-Finally, Peter regularly advises public and private schools on the many special concerns facing educational institutions.

 - Executive Employment Matters: Peter often advises clients on highly sensitive matters involving investigations into alleged misconduct by senior executives, and regularly assists in the separation of executives where clients determine that changes are required.
 Peter also has extensive experience in negotiating the on-boarding of new members of clients’ executive teams.
 Peter has worked with many organizations in implementing non-competition restrictions for their senior managers, as part of their efforts to protect corporate goodwill and confidential information.